 Here are the main steps of performing CD:

-Overall, by implementing CI and CD, organizations can improve their software development and delivery processes, leading to faster time-to-market, higher quality, and greater efficiency.
+Overall, by implementing CI and CD, organizations can improve their software development and delivery processes, leading to faster time-to-market, higher quality, reduced human error and greater efficiency.

 Unravel proven best DevOps practices that improve stability, enhance efficiency, and lead to fewer bugs.
 Refer to our blog for valuable insights.